-For further information on all the benefits listed here (as well as all other benefits) visit the Department for Work and Pensions web site by clicking here.
+For further information on all the benefits listed here (as well as other benefits) visit the Department of Works and Pensions.

-For people who need help to stay in their own home, every local council must now offer money to buy services (direct payments) instead of arranging services for them.
-All councils must also offer direct payments to people who lack mental capacity, which means that you may be able to help a relative by receiving and managing a direct payment on his or her behalf.
+For people who need help to stay in their own home, every Local Council must now offer money to buy services (direct payments) instead of arranging services for them.
+All Councils must offer direct payments to everyone including people who lack mental capacity, which means you may be able to help a relative by receiving and managing direct payments on his or her behalf.

 How do I access direct payments?

-If you decide you want to receive direct payments to make your own arrangements for the care you require rather than have the council make arrangements for you the first step is to discuss this with your social worker when they assess your care needs.
-If you are already in receipt services, contact your local council who will have established support for people wishing to use direct payment schemes.
+If you decide you want to received direct payments to make your own arrangements for the care you require rather than have the Council make arrangements for you, the first step is to discuss this with your social worker when they assess your care needs.
+If you are already in receipt of services, contact your local council who will have established support for people wishing to use direct payment schemes.

-To access direct payments you need an assessment in the same way you would for any social service.
-If you have not previously had you needs assessed you will need to contact your local council to make arrangements.
+To access direct payments, you need an assessment in the same way you would for any Social Service.
+If you have not had your needs assessed you will need to contact your local council to make arrangements.

 Why would I want direct payments?

-The Independent Living Fund is funding form the Government to support people with disabilities to live independently in their own homes.
+The Independent Living Fund is funding from the Government to support people with disabilities to live independently in their own homes.
 Payments are made to people with disabilities so they can afford the costs of a personal assistant or care agency to provide the support they need to remain living at home.
-You can find out more about the Independent Living Fund on the Government website by clicking here.
+You can find out more about the Independent Living Fund on the Government website.